 Your competitor analysis should reveal if you have any backlink gaps.
 This means your competitors are ranking for these keywords, but you are not.
 This should tell you which keywords to target for new link-building efforts.

 Yes, Keyword Research Is Important for Link Building!

 Keyword research for link building remains crucial in creating an online marketing strategy that aligns with your audience’s interests and needs.
 It gives you a structured roadmap for increasing your website’s authority.
 And it will improve your SEO rankings and give you a competitive advantage.

+Incorporating custom link building services into your content strategy can provide a structured roadmap for increasing your website’s authority.
 Learn more about how Sure Oak helps our clients succeed with their link-building strategies.